-- A completed New Society application form and a completed constitution form (returning societies to update and resubmit forms if there are any changes) - 2.
+- 1. A completed New Society application form and a completed constitution form (returning societies to update and resubmit forms if there are any changes) - 2.
 Completed budget request forms (as agreed at the first general group meeting) - 3.
-The names of at least ten members, plus their membership monies of £5 per person (to be submitted at a time and date as agreed at the first general group meeting).
+The names of at least ten members, plus their membership fees of (minimum) £5 per person (to be submitted at a time and date as agreed at the first general group meeting).